rakshit087/mind-map/README.md

 ## Some Context

-So, I had a bunch of 'learning' repos that I created while learning that tech, and an insane amount of Notion Notes, that were scattered and unorganised, so I decided to work on this repository to kind of merge everything here.
+I had a bunch of 'learning' repos that I created while learning that tech and an insane amount of scattered and unorganised Notion Notes.
+So I decided to work on this repository to kind of merge everything here.